 Importance of IMDG Code for seafarers

 All the crew members engaged on a ship and involved directly with dangerous cargo carried on the ship must undergo dangerous goods course, which is based on STCW requirements and prepared as per IMO guidance.
-There are several shore-based training centres which offer dangerous goods training to handle the IMDG cargo on a ship.
-Following are important points, which a seafarer must understand under IMDG code:

 - The seafarer should be able to classify dangerous goods and identify the shipping names of dangerous goods.